SME IPO

 SME IPO India 2026: How to List on BSE SME and NSE Emerge

-4 January 20269 min read • By CA Regi Tom Antony FCA
+4 January 20269 min read • By Regi Tom Antony, FCA

 The SME IPO market in India has come of age.
 BSE SME and NSE Emerge between them have hosted hundreds of listings, with several migrating to the main board within 2 to 3 years.
 For Indian SMEs with Rs50Cr+ topline and clean financials, an SME IPO unlocks growth capital, brand visibility and a valuation benchmark.
 This guide covers the full journey.